Carnival Sunshine accidents and incidents

 The vessel was previously operated under the names Carnival Destiny (1996-2013) and Carnival Sunshine (since May 2013).

 |28 October 2018||Ship Listing|

-On December 28, 2018, soon after departure, due to technical issue (fin stabilizer), the ship experienced severe listing, resulting in terrified passengers and broken furniture.
+On December 28, 2018, soon after departure, due to a technical issue (fin stabilizer), the ship experienced severe listing, resulting in terrified passengers and broken furniture.
 According to the Captain, stabilizers' malfunction was caused by an electrical switchboard issue.

 |25 October 2018||Propulsion / Power Loss|

 On October 25, 2018, due to technical issues, the liner remained docked in call port San Juan (Puerto Rico).
 The scheduled afternoon departure (at 4 pm) was delayed (until late night).
-The delay resulted in itinerary changes - the scheduled for Oct 26 call port Cockburn Town (Grand Turk Island) was cancelled.
+The delay resulted in itinerary changes - the scheduled for Oct 26 call port Cockburn Town (Grand Turk Island) was canceled.

 The accident occurred during 7-day Eastern Caribbean cruise (itinerary Oct 21-28) roundtrip from homeport Port Canaveral to Amber Cove (Dominican Republic), Charlotte Amalie (St Thomas Island), San Juan (Puerto Rico) and Grand Turk Island.